peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 <b>Return Value:</b>

 The distance of the closest multiple.
 Signals FlagInvalid and returns not-a-number (NaN) if the divisor is 0, or either the result of integer division (the quotient) or the remainder wouldn't fit the given precision.

+<a id="RemainderNoRoundAfterDivide_PeterO_Numbers_EFloat_PeterO_Numbers_EContext"></a>
+### RemainderNoRoundAfterDivide

+    public PeterO.Numbers.EFloat RemainderNoRoundAfterDivide(
+        PeterO.Numbers.EFloat divisor,
+        PeterO.Numbers.EContext ctx);

+Finds the remainder that results when dividing two arbitrary-precision binary floats.
+The remainder is the value that remains when the absolute value of this object is divided by the absolute value of the other object; the remainder has the same sign (positive or negative) as this object's value.

+<b>Parameters:</b>

+ * <i>divisor</i>: An arbitrary-precision binary floating-point number.

+ * <i>ctx</i>: The parameter <i>ctx</i>
+is an EContext object.

+<b>Return Value:</b>

+The remainder of the two numbers.
+Signals FlagInvalid and returns not-a-number (NaN) if the divisor is 0, or if the result doesn't fit the given precision.

 <a id="RoundToExponent_int_PeterO_Numbers_EContext"></a>
 ### RoundToExponent